acumos/documentation/docs/AcumosUser/portal-user/portal/portal-overview.rst

 Models may be written in a number of popular programming languages or toolkits, including TensorFlow and R.

-All of the models that a user has onboarded can be viewed from the **My Models** Page.
+All of the models that a user has on-boarded can be viewed from the :doc:`My Models <portal-my-models>` page.
 Depending on their history, the models may exist in one for four sections: MY UNPUBLISHED MODELS, MY MODELS: PUBLISHED TO COMPANY MARKETPLACE, MY MODELS: PUBLISHED TO PUBLIC MARKETPLACE, and MY DELETED MODELS    .

 Models published to Company are visible only to account holders on your local Acumos instance.
 This can be thought of as “inside the instance firewall” – typically viewable by close collaborators.
 Models published to Public are available to outside Acumos instances.
 The set of peers that may have access to Public models is determined by your local Administrator.

 Private/Unpublished models are visible only to the Modeler.
 However, a Modeler does have the option to share a model with a specific user who has an account on the same Acumos instance.